google-deepmind/mujoco/doc/programming/visualization.rst

 The visualizer is tightly integrated with the simulator and supports both onscreen and offscreen rendering, as illustrated in the :ref:`record.cc <saRecord>` code sample.
-This makes it suitable for synthetic computer vision and machine learning applications, especially in could environments.
+This makes it suitable for synthetic computer vision and machine learning applications, especially in cloud environments.
 VR integration is also available as of MuJoCo version 1.40, facilitating applications that utilize new head-mounted displays such as Oculus Rift and HTC Vive.

 Visualization in MuJoCo is a two-stage process: